VTXEliminate/Donatormessage/README.md

 Donatormessage
 ==============

-Send a simple donatormessage when a player uses a command/item!
+Send a simple donatormessage when a player uses a command (custom item on 9th slot soon)!

 ==============

 V 1.0
 Added /donate command.
+Added /donor command.